Gear61/Imber-Documents/Privacy Policy.md

 ## 4. HOW DO WE HANDLE YOUR SOCIAL LOGINS?

-In Short:  If you choose to register or log in to our services using a social media account, we may have access to certain information about you.
+In Short: If you choose to register or log in to our services using a 3rd party account, we may have access to certain information about you.

-Our App offers you the ability to register and login using your third-party social media account details (like your Facebook or Twitter logins).
-Where you choose to do this, we will receive certain profile information about you from your social media provider.
-The profile information we receive may vary depending on the social media provider concerned, but will often include your name, email address, friends list, profile picture as well as other information you choose to make public on such social media platform.
-If you login using Facebook, we may also request access to other permissions related to your account, such as your friends, check-ins, and likes, and you may choose to grant or deny us access to each individual permission.
+Our App offers you the ability to register and login using your third-party account details (like your Facebook or Google logins).
+Where you choose to do this, we will receive certain profile information about you from that media provider.
+The profile information we receive may vary depending on the media provider concerned, but will often include your name, email address, profile picture as well as other information you choose to make public on such media platforms.

 We will use the information we receive only for the purposes that are described in this privacy notice or that are otherwise made clear to you on the relevant App.
-Please note that we do not control, and are not responsible for, other uses of your personal information by your third-party social media provider.
+Please note that we do not control, and are not responsible for, other uses of your personal information by your third-party provider.
 We recommend that you review their privacy notice to understand how they collect, use and share your personal information, and how you can set your privacy preferences on their sites and apps.

 ## 5. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?

 In Short: We may transfer, store, and process your information in countries other than your own.

-Our servers are located in.
 If you are accessing our App from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "WILL YOUR INFORMATION BE SHARED WITH ANYONE?" above), in and other countries.

 If you are a resident in the European Economic Area, then these countries may not necessarily have data protection laws or other similar laws as comprehensive as those in your country.
 We will however take all necessary measures to protect your personal information in accordance with this privacy notice and applicable law.

 ## 6. HOW LONG DO WE KEEP YOUR INFORMATION?

 In Short: We keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law.

 We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
 No purpose in this notice will require us keeping your personal information for longer than the period of time in which users have an account with us.